TheHaterNoob/ProyectoGhost/README.md

 # Ghost Game

-Ghost Game made for programming I class
+Ghost Game made for programming I class made in Java

 You need to create at least two accounts to play, the first account getting logged in will be considered player 1, after login in, you will access the main menu where you can chose the game mode and difficulty.